Ted's Bridge World Play Problems

 *

 In real life, west surely would not be allowed to declare at such as low level; also, the auction might provide clues to the opponents' distribution.
-That, however, is composer's license; if the trumps were changed from hearts to spades, the conditions would seem less improbable.
+That, however, is composer's license; if the trump suit were changed from hearts to spades, the conditions would seem less improbable.

 The key to a guarantee of the contract is a simple count of potential tricks.
-One club and nine hearts are sufficient; therefore, declarer wins the club lead, then ruffs a club with the HA and a diamond with the HK!
-Now, another club ruff brings the total tricks to ten, at no jeopardy whatever.
-Any other line risks a possible overruff and a trump return.
+One club and nine hearts are sufficient; therefore, declarer wins the club lead, then ruffs a club with the A and a diamond with the K!
+Now, another club ruff brings the trick total up to ten; any other line risks a possible overruff and a trump return.

 Go Back